pburkholder/eponymous-principles/presentation.md

 ![](./media/pareto.png)

-^ Inverse of an expoential curve
+^ Inverse of an exponential curve

 ---